tafia/quick-protobuf/benches/rust-protobuf/README.md

 ## Setup

-You can either run the tests as-is or manually regenerate the rust files following rust-protobuf guidelines or using pb-rs for quick-xml.
+You can either run the tests as-is or manually regenerate the rust files following rust-protobuf guidelines or using pb-rs for quick-protobuf.

 ## Results

-quick-protobuf is generally faster (up to 80% faster) than rust-protobuf.
+quick-protobuf is generally faster than rust-protobuf.

 ```
          labels   rust-protobuf  quick-protobuf